Samsung Galaxy S20+ vs Galaxy Note 9: Worth the Upgrade?

 - Galaxy Note 9: 4,000 mAh (Quick Charge 2.0 wired fast charging, fast wireless charging)

 Not only is the battery quite a bit bigger, but the phone will recharge super fast.
-Samsung added its new 25w fast charging technology, and you’ll probably be able to recharge it even faster if you buy the optional Samsung 45w charging brick.
-We won’t know more about battery life until the Galaxy S20 arrives and we see how of a difference the screen and 5G make.
-Either way, we’re excited about this change.
+Samsung added its new 25w fast charging technology to these phones which is great.
+We are a bit concerned about the bigger 120Hz display and 5G sucking the battery away too fast, but at least it’ll recharge super quick.

 Galaxy S20+ Release Date & Price

 And finally, perhaps the most important question for you us “when can I buy the Galaxy S20+?” or “how much is the Galaxy S20+?” and we have a few of those answers.
-With all the upgrades this year you’ll want to think about trading in your Galaxy Note 9 for a new S20.
+With all the upgrades this year you’ll want to think about trading in your Galaxy Note 9 for a new S20 Plus.

-The Galaxy S20 launch event will take place on February 11th, with a release date later in the month.
-Our sources suggest February 28th for a global release date, with select regions receiving the phone a few weeks later into March around the 13th.
-Either way, we’ll know a lot more about these devices soon.

-With a big screen and all those cameras don’t expect it to be cheap.
-That said, the smallest regular Galaxy S20 should be more affordable than you thought, plus you’ll be able to trade-in your Note 9 for at least a few hundred off.
+The Galaxy S20 official release date of March 6th at the pricing you see above.
+They’re not cheap, and you’ll want to seriously think about trading in your Note 9 to get a discount on the S20 Plus.

 As a comparison, the Galaxy Note 9 was $999 when it came out in 2018, depending on which carrier you got it from.
-Basically, the Galaxy S20+ is about the same price yet delivers upgrades in almost every aspect of the device that you’ll surely enjoy.
+Basically, the Galaxy S20+ is only a little more expensive but packs a ton more stuff inside and throughout.

 And, for those that have owned the Galaxy Note 9 for over a year, now is a good time to upgrade before the phone starts getting too old, running slow, or loses too much trade-in value.